Can I Recover My Attorney’s Fees in a California Lawsuit?

 Court costs are another matter.
 In most types of litigation in California the winner can recover court costs against the loser.
 Normally court costs involve far less expense than attorney’s fees, although in a large case this can still be a considerable amount.
 Court costs include such things as party appearance fees, filing fees, and certain other costs.
 Incidentally, in most forms of Trust litigation the winner cannot usually recover court costs.

 This brief Blog article is not intended to address all of the intricacies as to whether or not attorney’s fees or court costs can be recovered in a given case.
-If you seek legal representation in a lawsuit for which this is an issue, we invite you to call our office for a free legal consultation directly with one of Buffington Law Firm’s experienced business litigation attorneys.
+If you seek legal representation in a lawsuit for which this is an issue, we invite you to call Buffington Law Firm for a free legal consultation directly with one of our experienced business litigation attorneys.